m-ox/SpeedJump/README.md

 speed increment
 and speed decrement options!

-Originally built for DevCamp videos so I can fine tune my viewing speed.
+Originally built for DevCamp videos so I can fine tune my viewing speed for optimal crunching of information.
-Due to how the extension searches generally for all video elements on the DOM, it reportedly works for many other applications.
+Due to how the extension searches generally for SPECIFICALLY and GENERALLY all video elements on the DOM, it reportedly works for many other applications.

-I consider the occasional video ad being accesible and able to be sped up to unrecognizable amounts to be an unintended a feature, not a bug.
+I consider the occasional being able to speed up the occasional sidebar video ad of a mobile game to unrecognizable amounts to be an unintended a feature, not a bug.

 ~~ Hot Key Guide ~~